Al cargar el vídeo, se enviarán datos a YouTube. Puede encontrar más información en nuestro política de protección de datos.

 Afforestation of the dried bottom of the Aral Sea

 Piloting a closed root system

 Once the fourth largest lake in the world, the Aral Sea has been facing rapid depletion, shrinking to 10% of its original size and splitting into four lakes.
 Such major water decline led to the formation of a large Aralkum Desert, with its salinized soil becoming the main source of dust and salt storms in Central Asian States (CAS) and beyond.
-Occupying approximately 6 million ha (2.8 million ha located in Kazakhstan (Kyzylorda Region) and 3.2 million ha in Uzbekistan (Republic of Karakalpak-stan)) the desert generates over 100 million tons of dust and toxic salt annually.
+Occupying approximately 6 million ha, out of which 2.8 million hectares are located in Kazakhstan (Kyzylorda Region) and 3.2 million hectares in Uzbekistan (Republic of Karakalpak-stan), the desert generates over 100 million tons of dust and toxic salt annually.